subbuwu/Shopping-List-JS/README.md

 - To remove an item, click on the delete button (minus icon) next to the item.
 - Use the filter input field to enter a search term and filter the list accordingly.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Acknowledgements

 - [Font Awesome](https://fontawesome.com/) for the icons used in the project.